I’m a UX Consultant

 I’ve been working with digital media stuff for a while; over 20 years.

-My first products were multimedia runtimes on single speed (150 k/sec) CD-ROM’s.
+My first products were multimedia runtimes on single speed (150 kb/sec) CD-ROM’s.
 These were made on a state-of-the-art machine back in 1994, a 66MHz Apple PowerMac 7100, with a whopping 26Mb of RAM.

 In 1995 I made my first websites.
 Again on the same computer, using nothing more sophisticated than HTML 1.0, a text editor and a copy of Photoshop 2.5.
-Nobody was called a ‘front end designer / coder’ back then – but that’s what we were!
+Back in those days – nobody was called a UX Designer or Front End Developer – we were just people who made digital products.

 It all started off and remained such great work – and huge fun.